sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 ## DRV8835 Motor Drivers

-The pair of DRV8835 H-Bridge motor drivers on the XRP Controller Board control the direction and speed of the Robotics Kit's motors.
+The pair of DRV8835 H-Bridge motor drivers from Texas Instruments<sup>&trade;</sup> on the XRP Controller Board control the direction and speed of the Robotics Kit's motors.

 <figure markdown>
 [![Photo highlighting the motor drivers.](./assets/img/XRP_Controller-Motor_Drivers.jpg){ width="400"}](./assets/img/XRP_Controller-Motor_Drivers.jpg "Click to enlarge")